unityconstruct/CtrlrXY/README.md

 * Export instance process must be improved (dialog alerts, overwriting existing file...)
 * VST Parameter Index must start at 0 not 1 in Hosts (now VST Index 0 in Ctrlr is Param 1 in Cubase)
 * Re-generating UID must update resource path automatically
+* Description/ID in property pane must switch properly without selecting other tabs for refresh.

 Changelog
 ---------

+#### Version 5.6.28
+*  Added support for scalable UI for responsive design via callback on APP/Plugin viewport resize and viewport resize parameters.
+*  Fixed menuBar not showing up issue for non-restricted exported instance.

 #### Version 5.6.27
 *  uiPanelViewPortBackgroundColour property added in the global properties to change the background color of the ViewPort, parent of the Panel canvas.